 - Applied Physics

-More information about the Graduate Diploma in Science is available on the Faculty of Science website.
+More information about the Graduate Diploma in Science is available at the Faculty of Science.

 Postgraduate Certificate in Science (PGCert)

 A Postgraduate Diploma is a half year full time (or equivalent part time) course for those who wish to extend their BSc with a coursework qualification.

 More information about the Postgraduate Certificate is available st the Faculty of Science.

 A Postgraduate Diploma is a one year full time (or equivalent part time) course for those who wish to extend their BSc with a coursework qualification.

 More information about the Postgraduate Diploma is available at the Faculty of Science.